Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/104-Modules.md

 ```

 to get even more information about the buildtools module, including any help included in the module.

+!!! note "Some users may have seen different output"
+    Not only is the output we have shown here, just the output at the moment of time that the screenshots
+    were taken (and LUMI is in continuous evolution), but if you have recently loaded modules from other
+    softwarestacks on LUMI, modules from those software stacks may also show up if the cache was rebuilt
+    while those modules were loaded.

 ## Alternative search: the module keyword command